calips-labs/craft-cloudflare-access/README.md

 You may choose to enable this feature for control panel URLs, frontend URLs, or both.
 This plugin does not create new users if they do not exist in Craft.

+## Limitations

+This plugin has currently the following limitations:

+- Logging out from the control panel does not log a user out from Cloudflare Access, effectively logging them in again immediately.
+- Users must exist in Craft CMS.
+They are not created automatically.
+- A user will still needs his password for elevated access in the control panel.
+This is a Craft CMS limitation.
+- Users which are not logged in automatically, will see the normal login screen.
+They can login using any account.

 ## Requirements

 This plugin requires Craft CMS 4.3.5 or later, and PHP 8.0.2 or later.

-It also requires a Cloudflare Access application.
+It also requires a Cloudflare Access application to be configured.
 See below for configuration instructions.

 ## Installation